Basdorsman/poetry-test/README.md

-# poetry-test
+# venv-test
-To test if I can get poetry to work
+To test if I can get venv to work